Pollyanna: Characters

+Millie Snow - her meek, dutiful but put-upon daughter.

+Jimmy Bean - an orphan boy, who is later adopted by Mr. Pendleton.

+Rev. Paul Ford - the town clergyman.

 Influence

-The quote "When you look for the bad in mankind expecting to find it, you surely will" appears in the 1960 Disney version, where it is attributed to Abraham Lincoln.
-However, the original quote ("When you look for the bad, expecting it, you will get it") is actually from the book, where it appears without attribution.

 As a result of the novel's success, the adjective "Pollyannaish" and the noun "Pollyannaism" became popular terms for a personality type characterised by irrepressible optimism evident in the face of even the most adverse or discouraging of circumstances.
 It is sometimes used pejoratively, referring to someone whose optimism is excessive to the point of naïveté or refusing to accept the facts of an unfortunate situation.
 This pejorative use can be heard in the introduction of the 1930 George and Ira Gershwin song "But Not For Me": "I never want to hear from any cheerful pollyannas/who tell me fate supplies a mate/that's all bananas" (performed by Judy Garland in the 1943 movie Girl Crazy).

 The word "pollyanna" may also be used colloquially to denote a holiday gift exchange more typically known as Secret Santa, especially in Philadelphia and the surrounding areas.

-Pollyanna is still available in reprint editions.
 At the height of her popularity, Pollyanna was known as "The Glad Girl", and Parker Brothers even created The Glad Game, a board game.
 The Glad Game, a type of Parcheesi, was made and sold from 1915 to 1967 in various versions, similar to the popular UK board game Ludo.
 The board game was later licensed by Parker Brothers but has been discontinued for many years.
 A Broadway adaptation was mounted in 1916 titled Pollyanna Whittier, The Glad Girl.
 Helen Hayes was the star.